TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 <input type="number" name="age" min="18" max="99" />
 ```

 HTML5 validation is your best friend.
-Make sure you’re using `required`, `minlength`, `pattern`, and other validation attributes to keep users from submitting nonsense.
+Make sure you're using `required`, `minlength`, `pattern`, and other validation attributes to keep users from submitting nonsense.
 It saves you time, and it saves them embarrassment.

 ### Add Custom Validation Messages